bdjackson/CourseraDataScience/GettingAndCleaningData/Project/CodeBook.md

 ## Variable summary

 The following table is a summary of the variables contained in each of the columns in the tidy data set.
-Recall, that **all of the variables** appart from subject and activity represent the mean of the measurement from the phone data (this is not stated explicitely in the table).
+Recall, that **all of the variables** apart from subject and activity represent the mean of the measurement from the phone data (this is not stated explicitely in the table).

 Variable name             |  Description :-------------            |  :-----------